L0veBirbsAREReal/KeyGenCryptographyRandomNumberGenerator/README.md

 Haystack of 1,000,000 *.keyx files generated in 'K:\' Light weight, concealable/lo-profile MicroSD key for VeraCrypt, KeePass/XC etc.

-Perfect, with Kingston USB Micro SD Reader FCR - MRG2 Adapter, I wear it around my neck.
-(One in transit, one at A and one at B) I remove to interface via PnP to unlock file(s)/containers (eg *.kdbx or VeraCrypt) whether via USB ports on my machine, laptop or mobile phone via the now standardised Type-C USB-C OTG Cable Male to USB3.
+Perfect, air-gapped with Kingston USB Micro SD Reader FCR - MRG2 Adapter, I wear it around my neck.
+(One in transit, one at A and one at B) I remove to interface via PnP to unlock file(s)/containers (eg *.kdbx or VeraCrypt) whether via USB ports on my machine, laptop or mobile phone via the now standardised Type-C USB-C OTG Cable Male to USB3 female.

 Breaking up the philosophy of security via obscurity, a nice addition to following the philosophy of authentication ~ Something You Have,